OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ##### Getting Loaded Classes and their Methods

-In Frida REPL Objective-C runtime related information can be accessed using `ObjC` command.
-Within `ObjC` command, `enumerateLoadedClasses` function lists the loaded classes for a given application.
+In the Frida REPL Objective-C runtime the `ObjC` command can be used to access information within the running app.
+Within the `ObjC` command the function `enumerateLoadedClasses` lists the loaded classes for a given application.

 ```
 $ frida -U -f com.iOweAss